-The Stroke Institute has expanded its program to include designated stroke treatment floors at Seton Medical Center Austin and University Medical Center Brackenridge and enhanced its clinical and research divisions.
+The Stroke Institute has expanded its program to include designated stroke treatment floors at Ascension Seton Medical Center Austin and University Medical Center Brackenridge and enhanced its clinical and research divisions.
 It is currently conducting clinical trials to study newer treatments for acute stroke and stroke prevention.

-“The American Heart Association is proud to partner with Seton Healthcare Family and Nathan ‘SLOKE’ Nordstrom for World Stroke Awareness Day,” Ann Jerome, executive director of the Austin chapter of the American Heart Association, said.
+“The American Heart Association is proud to partner with Ascension Seton and Nathan ‘SLOKE’ Nordstrom for World Stroke Awareness Day,” Ann Jerome, executive director of the Austin chapter of the American Heart Association, said.
 “Every four minutes, someone in our country dies from a stroke.
 Those are sobering statistics, but we know education and awareness can help create change.”

 Other Stroke Facts (according to the American Heart Association and American Stroke Association):

 - In 2010, worldwide prevalence of stroke was 33 million, with 16.9 million people having a first stroke.
 Stroke was the second-leading global cause of death behind heart disease, accounting for 11% of total deaths worldwide.

 - As the No. 5 cause of death in the U.S., strokes kill nearly 129,000 people a year.